AdobeDocs/experience-manager-cloud-service.en/help/forms/embed-an-adaptive-form-to-aem-sites-page.md

 Keywords: Forms AEM Sites, Embed Form to a Sites page, Adaptive Forms AEM Sites, Embed Adaptive Forms to AEM Page, Embed Forms in an AEM Sites page
 ---

-# Embede an Adaptive Form in AEM Sites page or AEM Experience Fragment {#Embed-an-adaptive-form-to-aem-sites-page}
+# Embed an Adaptive Form in AEM Sites page or AEM Experience Fragment {#Embed-an-adaptive-form-to-aem-sites-page}

 | Version | Article link |
 | -------- | ---------------------------- |
 | AEM 6.5  |    [Click here]()                  |
 | AEM as a Cloud Service     | This article         |

-You can seamlessly embed an existing Adaptive Form to your AEM Sites page or create new Adaptive Form and embed it to your AEM Sites page.
+You can seamlessly integrate a pre-existing Adaptive Form to your AEM Sites page or create new Adaptive Form and embed it to your AEM Sites page.
 This allows your users to conveniently fill and submit forms without ever leaving the page they are on.
-By doing so, they can effortlessly stay engaged with other elements of the website while actively interacting with the form.
+This integration provides a convinient to way to reuse Adaptive Forms they have alraedy created.

-You can use AEM Page Editor to quickly embed add multiple forms to your AEM Sites pages.
-Using AEM Page Editor allows content authors to create seamless data capture experiences within a Sites page using the power of adaptive forms components including dynamic behavior, validations, data integration, generate document of record and business process automation.
+You can use AEM Page Editor to quickly embed multiple forms to your AEM Sites pages.
+Using AEM Page Editor allows content authors to create seamless data capture experiences within a Sites page using the power of Adaptive Forms components including dynamic behavior, validations, data integration, generate document of record and business process automation.
 It also allows you to use various features of AEM Sites pages like, versioning, targeting, translation, and multi-site manager.

-AEM Forms provide Adaptive Form Container and Adaptive Forms – Embed components.
-You can use Adaptive Form Container to create a new form in an Experience Fragment or AEM Sites page, while Adaptive Forms – Embed component allows you to add an existing Adaptive Form or create a new form using Adaptive Forms Editor.
+AEM Forms provide **[!UICONTROL Adaptive Form Container]** and **[!UICONTROL Adaptive Forms – Embed]** components.
+You can use **[!UICONTROL Adaptive Forms – Embed]** component allows you to add an existing Adaptive Form or create a new form using Adaptive Forms Editor, while **[!UICONTROL Adaptive Form Container]** to create a new form in an Experience Fragment or AEM Sites page, while

 ![An example of an Adaptive Form in an AEM Sites page](/help/forms/assets/adaptive-form-in-sites-page.png)

-## Why create an Adaptive Form in AEM Sites page or AEM Experience Fragment?
+## Why embed an Adaptive Form in AEM Sites page or AEM Experience Fragment?

-Using Adaptive Form Container in AEM Page Editor allows you to create seamless data capture experiences within a Sites page using the power of Adaptive Forms components including dynamic behavior, validations, data integration, generate document of record and business process automation.
+Using **[!UICONTROL Adaptive Forms – Embed]** in AEM Page Editor allows you to create seamless data capture experiences within a Sites page using the power of Adaptive Forms components including dynamic behavior, validations, data integration, generate document of record and business process automation.
 It also allows you to use various features of AEM Sites pages like, versioning, targeting, translation, and multi-site manager, enhancing the overall form creation and management experience.
 Let's explore some of these features:

 * **Versioning:** AEM Sites pages offer [robust versioning capabilities](/help/sites-cloud/authoring/features/page-versions.md), allowing you to track and manage different versions of your forms.
 This enables you to make changes and enhancements to forms while maintaining the ability to roll back to previous versions if needed.
 Versioning ensures a controlled and organized approach to form development and evolution.
 * **Targeting (Integration with Adobe Target):** With AEM Sites pages targeting capabilities, you can also [personalize the form experience for different audiences](/help/sites-cloud/integrating/integration-adobe-target-ims.md).
 By leveraging user segments and targeting criteria, you can tailor the form's content, design, or behavior to specific groups of users.
 This enables you to provide a personalized and relevant form experience, increasing engagement and conversion rates.